voltrevo/keynet/MANUAL_SETUP.md

 ## Verification

 **NOTE**: It takes a while (hours unfortunately) for new Tor nodes to become visible in the network, and your keynet service won't work until this happens.
 You can check visibility by searching your node's nickname or IP at https://onionoo.torproject.org/summary.

+- In the meantime, check:
+  - Tor is using the keys you provided (see Tor logs)
+  - `curl http://[encoded-key].keynet/` on the server successfully shows your content
+  - `dig @127.0.0.1 [encoded-key].keynet` resolves to the IP where your server is running (possibly 127.0.0.1)

 To verify your Keynet relay is working correctly, you need to make an HTTP request through Tor to your Keynet address.
 You can do this using: